 The majority of my free time is spent reading, in which I am constantly in awe of the ability of all of these people to create such incredible stories.
 Five to seven hundred pages of characters, plots, and subplots that they somehow all managed to tie together; how do they DO that?

-After another one of my many (practically daily) quarter life crises phone calls to my mother, she suggested something so simple, so prolific… I couldn’t believe I hadn’t thought of it on my own.
+After another one of my many (practically daily) quarter life crises phone calls to my mother in my late 20s, she suggested something so simple, so prolific… I couldn’t believe I hadn’t thought of it on my own.
 I could barely listen to the rest of our conversation because all I wanted to do was hang up, grab my laptop, and start writing.

 “Tori, honey, you need to start by writing something you know.
 Something that’s a part of you.
 Something that you consider yourself an expert on.
 Do you have anything like that?”